rating star rating star rating star rating star rating star 9.4 out of 10 kiyoh KIYOH

 Which Containers to Use?

 Containers can be made of anything, but some have advantages and disadvantages over others.
-The common types of containers are:

 • Clay: Using a clay pot requires that you water your plants twice as often, as the clay will sap the moisture out of your soil.